 - Make-up Exams: No make-up exams will be given.
 If you cannot make the above dates due to a class schedule conflict or personal matter, you must drop the class.
 In the case of a required business trip or a medical emergency, a signed letter from your manager or physician has to be submitted.
 This letter must include the contact of your physician or manager. - An excused absence supported by documents in the midterm can be made up by using the final's grade in lieu of the first midterm.
 An excused absence in the final results in an IN (incomplete) grade. - Midterms and final exams will be closed book and notes.
-Calculators are allowed depending in the exam.
+Calculators are allowed depending on the exam.
 No computers and cell-phones or any devices that have internet capability will be allowed.
 One letter size cheat sheet (back and front) is allowed for the midterms.
 Two letter size cheat sheets (back and front) are allowed for the final. - All exams are cumulative, with an emphasis on material presented since the last exam. - For several reasons, including unauthorized circulation of previous exams, we DO NOT provide exam solutions.
-This is a firm rule.
+This is a firm rule. - For several reasons, including the difficult logistics of dealing with a large class, we may not be able to hold a regrading session for the exams.
+Please make sure that you understand this rule when you take this course. - Attendance: - Students are required to attend all the lectures and discussion sessions and actively participate in class discussions.
+Use of cellphones and laptops is prohibited in the classroom.
+If you need your electronic devices to take notes, you should discuss with the instructor at the beginning of the semester.